 Cheese can only be called ‘West Country Farmhouse Cheddar’ if:

 • It is made using milk from herds reared and milked in the counties of Somerset, Dorset, Devon or Cornwall.
 This ensures that the cheese has a particular texture and flavour.

 • It contains no colouring, no flavouring and no preservatives.

-• It is made to traditional methods.
-These methods include the cheese being made by hand, and the unique process known as ‘cheddaring’.
+• It is made to traditional methods, including the cheese being made by hand, and the unique process known as ‘cheddaring’.

 • It is made and matured on the farm, and aged for at least nine months.